 Adjustment Level: Lower Intermediate-Advance

 Target Skill to be improved: Speaking and Reasoning

 Title: Debate is Fun (Free conversation)

-Topic for Debate: Cohabitation is a replacement for
+Topic for Debate: The economic development of developing

-marriage
+countries is more important than

+protecting the environment

 Introduction: This lesson gives the student more speaking opportunities in expressing his thoughts that would improve his/her speaking and reasoning skills.
 The student would also learn various expressions for agreeing and disagreeing.